For me Twitter is another way for this “wee acorn” to mingle with the “giant oaks” of my profession.

 #mtmoot = Mountain Moodle Moot

-Other hashtags you may use depending upon the tweet at Ellucian Live 2017:
+Other hashtags you may use depending upon the tweet at AACC 2015:

 Examples of how to use

-You would tell people you are looking forward to the Ellucian Live 2017 conference by tweeting something like this:
+You would tell people your are looking forward to the AACC conference by tweeting something like this:

-Traditionally Twitter is the 140 character messenger tool.
-Forget for a moment that longer tweets are now allowed just for a moment (and probably for the whole conference as long tweets usually make no sense in a conference setting).
-First, notice the character count shows I still have 70 of my 140 characters available.
+First notice the character count shows I still have 80 of my 140 characters available.
 My experience tells me to leave at least a dozen characters unused.
 If you use all 140 characters in your tweet, your followers will need to edit your tweets before they can add in their comments and retweet.
 I have seen various studies that indicate that you get 15– 20% more engagement with shorter tweets and Twitter indicates that that tweets under 100 characters see a higher engagement rate.

 A conference hashtag allows conference attendees to interact during the event.
 You also commonly see hashtags used during other live events such as sporting events or political events.